Frequently asked questions (FAQs)

 What is a planning scheme?

-A planning scheme is a document that the community, businesses and governments all look to in order to understand the local government’s plan for managing growth and change, including what sort of new development they can expect to see in a local area.
-A planning scheme sets out the vision for the local government area in a strategic plan or strategic framework.
-This is the ‘big picture’ part of a planning scheme that maps out the land use intentions for the area looking ahead in 20 to 30 years’ time.
-It contains a series of strategies to manage future growth and development to achieve the vision.
+A planning scheme is a document that the community, businesses and government agencies all look to in order to understand the local government’s plan for managing growth and change, including what sort of development can be expected in a local area.
+A planning scheme sets out the future vision for a local government area in a strategic plan or strategic framework.
+The vision is the ‘big picture’ part of a planning scheme that maps out the land use intentions for the area in 20 to 30 years’ time, providing a series of strategies to manage future growth and development.

 To help achieve the vision and strategic framework, a planning scheme regulates:

-• what development should occur where - by including each parcel of land in a zone
+- what development should occur where - by including every property in a zone

-When can I have a say on the new planning scheme?
+When can I have a say on the proposed planning scheme?

-When can I have a say on the new planning scheme?
+When can I have a say on the proposed planning scheme?

-There are two key opportunities for the community to have a say on the new planning scheme project:
+There are two key opportunities for the community to have a say as part of the New Sunshine Coast Planning Scheme Project:

-• Preliminary consultation (completed 2022).
+- Preliminary consultation (completed 2022).
 Council sought community feedback on proposed region-wide and local planning directions for the new planning scheme.
+More information is available on the Have your say website.

-• Formal community consultation on the proposed planning scheme (timing to be confirmed).
-Sign up below to receive project updates and be notified about new Sunshine Coast planning scheme project community engagement activities.
+- Formal community consultation on the proposed planning scheme (coming soon).
+Sign up to receive project updates and be notified when the proposed planning scheme is released for community feedback.

 Why is council preparing a new planning scheme?